-Label Declared Capabilities Rating (DCR) Perceived Capabilities Rating (PCR) Level 0 No Official Indications of Offensive Cyber Capability No aspirations to obtain offensive cyber capabilities Level 1 Stated Aspiration for Offensive Cyber Capability Perceived to have obtained or used spyware capabilities.
-Level 2 Sanctioned media reporting on offensive cyber details and/or operations by an official (capabilities likely to exist but uncon- firmed by official resources, the extent of which being unknown) Perceived to be working on obtaining offensive cyber capabilities Level 3 National strategy or related official document mentioning existing offensive cyber capabilities Perceived to have either launched or obtained the ability to launch some forms of cyber effect operation Level 4 Defence cyber strategy or similar with details on offensive cyber command structures (general order of battle) and missions, conditions of employment and overall principles of operation Perceived to have integrated offensive cyber capabilities into their military structure and use it (either literally or as a deter- rent) to achieve strategic objectives.
+Label Declared Capabilities Rating (DCR) Perceived Capabilities Rating (PCR) Level O No Official Indications of Offensive Cyber Capability No aspirations to obtain offensive cyber capabilities Level 1 Stated Aspiration for Offensive Cyber Capability Perceived to have obtained or used spyware capabilities.
+Level 2 Sanctioned media reporting on offensive cyber details and/or operations by an official (capabilities likely to exist but uncon- firmed by official resources, the extent of which being unknown) Level 3 National strategy or related official document mentioning existing offensive cyber capabilities Perceived to have either launched or obtained the ability to launch some forms of cyber effect operation Level 4 Defence cyber strategy or similar with details on offensive cyber command structures (general order of battle) and missions, conditions of employment and overall principles of operation Perceived to have integrated offensive cyber capabilities into their military structure and use it (either literally or as a deter- rent) to achieve strategic objectives.
 Level 5 Defence cyber strategy or similar where offensive cyber capa- bilities are detailed, including available definitions of different types of cyber effects, detailed order of battle (units, manpower, budget), as well as specific and general TTPs.
 Viewed as having launched several successful offensive cyber effect operations, with the proven capability to denigrate and destroy enemy systems or infrastructure.

-Table 2: The six-tiered labelling system for the Cyber Arms Watch report 2022, HCSS, 3-8, accessed January 9, 2023, https://hcss.nl/ cyber-arms-watch/.
+Table 2: The six-tiered labelling system for the Cyber Arms Watch.